 - What types of media do they consume?

-- What problems are they using your products to solve?
+- Are they using your products to solve problems?

-- What impact does your product have on their overall life?
+- Does your product impact their overall life?

 - What items are you better positioned to do than your competitors?